Note: While some characters are semi-inspired by real people, this story is fiction.

 “Yeah I uh, had a little trouble at home this morning.”

-“Nothing serious I hope,” he said, rolling his eyes with his voice.
+“Nothing serious I hope,” he said.
+I could hear the eye roll in his voice.

 “Nobody’s dying, if that’s what you’re asking.”

 “We start work at 8:30 for a reason.
 Business starts at 8:30.
 I was here at 7, and I needed to talk to you, but I didn’t call you at 7.
 I waited until 8:30.
 If I call you at 8:30, you should be here.
 That’s the whole reason I have staff, so you’re there when I need you to do something.”

 “Sorry.
 It was just today.
 I’ll be here at 8:29 tomorrow.”

 He looked at me blankly, wondering if I was making a joke or not.